roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 ## Problem

 At my current job we use Google Cloud Platform.
 Each team has a set of GCP projects and within the projects there can be multiple clusters.
 The majority of services that our teams write expose some kind of HTTP API or web interface, so what does this mean?
-A lot of SSL certificates since naturally everything we expose to the internet is encrypted with SSL.
+A lot of SSL[1] certificates since naturally everything we expose to the internet is encrypted with SSL.

 Each of our GCP projects is built using our CI/CD tooling.
 All GCP resources and all of our Kubernetes application manifests are defined in git.
 We have a standard set of stacks which we deploy to each cluster using our [templating](http://roobert.github.io/2017/08/16/Kubernetes-Manifest-Templating-with-ERB-and-Hiera/).
 One of the stacks is Prometheus, Influxdb, and Grafana.
 In this article I'll explain how we leverage (part of) this stack to automatically monitor SSL certificates in use by GCP and Kubernetes.